matbarofex/rRofex/README.md

 ## Installation

-At the moment `rRofex` is only available through GitHub usind `devtools`.
+At the moment `rRofex` is only available through GitHub using `devtools`.

 #### Installing with `devtools`